briancain/vmpooler-agent-provision/readme.md

 ### Debian Packages

 It also assumes that your master has the proper debian packages in the PE Master class.
-The easiest way to do this is to run this simple script below on your master:
+The easiest way to do this is to run this simple ruby script below on your master:

 ```ruby
 pe_hostname = `facter fqdn`.strip